saghul/aiouv/README.rst

 ========

 `PEP-3156 <http://www.python.org/dev/peps/pep-3156/>`_ is a proposal for asynchronous I/O in Python, starting with Python 3.3.
-The reference implementation is codenamed "tulip" and can be found `here <https://code.google.com/p/tulip/>`_.
+The reference implementation is codenamed Tulip and can be found `here <https://code.google.com/p/tulip/>`_.

 Rose is an event loop implementation for Tulip based on `pyuv <https://github.com/saghul/pyuv>`_.